An3aClo/PhoneBook/README.md

 **How to run the project**

-To re-create the database run the script located under the Database/DatabaseSchema.txt.
+1. To re-create the database run the script located under the Database/DatabaseSchema.txt.
 This will created the database along with the tables and the store procedures needed.
-To change the connection string go to the appsettings.json file and add the connectionstring under the SQLConnection attribute.
+2. To change the connection string go to the appsettings.json file and add the connectionstring under the SQLConnection attribute.
-The EnviromentEndpoint will also need to be corrected if not the same.
+3. The EnviromentEndpoint will also need to be corrected if not the same.
 This can be done by replacing the EnvironmentEndPoint attribute in the appsettings.json file.
-Once the database and setting are in order the program can be run by pressing F5 in visual studio.
+4. Once the database and setting are in order the program can be run.
+The roject can be run in IIS Express as well.
+Just press F5.

 **Demo Video**